Racism in Prehistory and Pre-Racism

 But among people who got very little vitamin D, their bodies over many generations would have prioritized efficient absorption of ultraviolet through the skin.
 So, they would have developed less melanin and then had lighter skin color.

 Early farmers raised cattle but mostly for milk and not much for meat.
 I don’t know why they didn’t raise them for meat, even though they likely knew that hunter-gatherers killed animals for meat.
-Maybe farmers thought it too hard to keep animals captive long enough, compared to the work of raising crops, or maybe domesticated meat was not good back then.
+Hunters from the hunter-gatherer people ran across and trampled farmers’ farms in pursuit of animals; the farmers must have learned why the hunters were so intensely chasing the animals, they must have known they craved the meat.
+By contrast, maybe farmers thought it too hard to keep animals captive long enough, compared to the work of raising crops, or maybe domesticated meat was not good back then.
 Whatever the reason, they instead tended to raise and eat vegetables (and, for all I know, fruit).
 Hunters, on the other hand, ate plenty of wild meat and fish, even beached whales.
 That dietary difference meant that hunter-gatherers got more vitamin D while the farmers got some but less.

 I don’t know how different the skin tones were.
 It seems the average difference was likely visible.
 It likely increased over generations until melanin levels were optimal for each group of people.

-If that was the only difference between them, it might not have mattered much.
-It could have been trivial.
+If those were the only differences between them, they might not have mattered much.
+They could have been trivial.
 Maybe two-year-old children would have pointed to other people and asked their parents about their skin shade, but children are curious about lots of things that hardly matter, they get explanations (or they don’t), and life goes on.
 But skin tone was not their only difference.

 Economics Drove War